cabooster/DeepCAD-RT/Tutorial.md

 ### Environment configuration

-1. Create a virtual environment and install Pytorch for GPU implement.
+1. Create a virtual environment and install PyTorch.
 In the 3rd step, please select the correct Pytorch version that matches your CUDA version from [https://pytorch.org/get-started/previous-versions/](https://pytorch.org/get-started/previous-versions/).

    ```
    $ conda create -n deepcadrt python=3.6